Funds used for the purchase, improvement, or maintenance of long-term assets

 The costs, as well as benefits related to the capital expenditure, are usually stretched over a relatively long period of time for both industrial projects and infrastructural projects.
 Such a temporal spread leads to problems in discount rate estimation and the establishment of equivalence.

 Major capital projects involving huge amounts of money, as well as capital expenditures, can get out of control quite easily if mishandled and end up costing the organization a lot of money.
 However, with effective planning, the right tools, and good project management, that doesn’t have to be the case.
-Here are some of the secrets that will ensure that budgeting of capital expenditure is efficient.
+Here are some of the secrets that will ensure that the budgeting of capital expenditure is efficient.

 Capital expenditure budgets need adequate preparations before commencement.
 Otherwise, they might get out of control.
 Before starting a project, you need to find the scope of the project, work out realistic deadlines, and ensure that the whole plan is approved.
 It is at this stage that you should think about how many internal resources will be required by the project, including manpower, materials, finances, and services.
 To have a more accurate budget, you should have more detail going into the project.